 Checking out photos of charging station before going there can be very useful.
 Not only do you know what to expect when you get there, but it can also give drivers a visual clue if the charging station isn’t easy to spot.

-To add a photo, simply tap on the 3 dots located next to the “Contribute” and/or “See rates” button, and then on “Add pictures”.
-You can also scroll through all the photos to the last screen.
+To share a photo, simply tap on the 3 dots located next to the “Contribute” and/or “See rates” button, and then on “Add pictures”.
+You can also scroll through all the photos down to the last screen.

 To be sure of posting up photos that are helpful for the community, here are a few tips to bear in mind: